 It is a small quaint town, a few kilometers north of the more well-known city of Phan Thiet in southern Vietnam.
 I wanted to learn about what to do in Mui Ne and I compiled this list to help you!

-My girlfriend and I are traveling together and we found a reasonable deal with a local bus company to make the 5 hour bus journey from Ho Chi Ming City.
+I found a reasonable deal with a local bus company to make the 5 hour bus journey from Ho Chi Minh City.

 We booked a ticket and paid 120,000 Dong each or $6 USD.
 The bus was a sleeper bus which made for tight quarters as there is not much space for anything other than yourself.
 But, you can lay down and get some rest.